dturevski/olive-gui/README.md

 ### Binaries

+For single binary complilation pyrcc5 library for your distribution is required to manage Qt5 resources Example for Ubuntu/Debian:
+- pyqt5-dev-tools

+Example for MacOS (Brew):
+- ...

 The binary packages for Windows are available under the [Releases](https://github.com/dturevski/olive-gui/releases).
 They already include the compiled windows version of Popeye and WinChest.